 - 6.2 A resonant mechanical system has the pole-zero configuration shown in Figure 6.2.
 The controller structure is given by Figure 6.3. - a.
-What constraint does a purely imaginary process pole in $i\omega_p$ impose on the Bode diagram of the sensitivity function? - b.
-What consequence does this give for the control error e, in presence of a sinusoidal measurement disturbance n with frequency ω_p ? - c.
+What constraint does a purely imaginary process pole in $i\omega_p$ impose on the sensitivity function? - b.
+What consequence does this give for the control error e, in presence of a sinusoidal measurement disturbance n with frequency $\omega_p$ ? - c.
 What effect does the controller C(s) have on this response? - d.
 What constraint does a purely imaginary process zero in $i\omega_z$ impose on the sensitivity function? - e.
-What consequence does this give for the response x, in presence of a sinusoidal measurement disturbance n with a frequency ω_z ?
+What consequence does this give for the response x, in presence of a sinusoidal measurement disturbance n with a frequency $\omega_z$ ?